Standard 3: Extend understanding of proportional relationships to two-variable linear equations.

 Beginning Linear Functions:

-This is a simple lesson used to describe the concept of slope to algebra students.
+This lesson is designed to introduce students to the concept of slope.
 Students will be able to:

 • determine positive, negative, zero, and undefined slopes by looking at graphed functions.